mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 The ``Save image`` button allows the image to be save into a file.

-The colour bar axis below maps the colours of the detectors to the integrated number of counts in their spectra.
+The color bar axis below maps the colors of the detectors to the integrated number of counts in their spectra.
-The axis also defines the minimum and maximum values, which can be edited using the text boxes below and above the colour bar.
+The axis also defines the minimum and maximum values, which can be edited using the text boxes below and above the color bar.
 Mantid comes with a number of color map files and these can be loaded by selecting the ``Display Settings`` -> ``Color Map``.